-- Oral examinations, cleanings, and bitewing x-rays are covered twice per year. - Panoramic or complete intraoral x-rays are covered once every 36 months.

-- Repair or replacement of fillings or restorations is not covered within 24 months of original filling or restoration. - Repeat endodontic procedures are not covered within 12 months of the original procedure when performed by the same provider. - Periodontal surgery is covered only once per quadrant every 36 months. - Periodontal debridement is covered only once every 36 months. - Periodontal scaling or root planing is covered only once per quadrant every 24 months. - Periodontal maintenance is covered only twice per year in lieu of a cleaning. - Replacement of bridges, dentures, implants, or other prosthodontic devices due to normal wear or use, loss of remaining teeth, or change in supporting tissue, is covered only after five years from the date of placement. - Repair and/or adjustment of bridges, dentures, implants, or other prosthodontic devices due to normal wear or use is covered only after six months from the date of placement. - Rebasing of dentures is covered only once every 36 months. - Relining of dentures is covered only once every 18 months. - Replacement of crowns, crown buildups, veneers, inlays, onlays, or cast restorations is covered only once every 5 years.
+- Oral examinations, cleanings, and bitewing x-rays are covered twice per year. - Panoramic or complete intraoral x-rays are covered once every 36 months. - Repair or replacement of fillings or restorations is not covered within 24 months of original filling or restoration. - Repeat endodontic procedures are not covered within 12 months of the original procedure when performed by the same provider. - Periodontal surgery is covered only once per quadrant every 36 months. - Periodontal debridement is covered only once every 36 months. - Periodontal scaling or root planing is covered only once per quadrant every 24 months. - Periodontal maintenance is covered only twice per year in lieu of a cleaning. - Replacement of bridges, dentures, implants, or other prosthodontic devices due to normal wear or use, loss of remaining teeth, or change in supporting tissue, is covered only after five years from the date of placement. - Repair and/or adjustment of bridges, dentures, implants, or other prosthodontic devices due to normal wear or use is covered only after six months from the date of placement. - Rebasing of dentures is covered only once every 36 months. - Relining of dentures is covered only once every 18 months. - Replacement of crowns, crown buildups, veneers, inlays, onlays, or cast restorations is covered only once every 5 years. - Localized delivery of anti-microbial agents via controlled release vehicle (arestin) procedure should not exceed three teeth per quadrant or 30% of the mouth per calendar year.

-CHAPTER 5: Using the plan's coverage for Part D prescription drugs
+Using the plan's coverage for Part D prescription drugs